top of page

 What is FCR - Feed Conversion Ratio?

 FCR stands for Feed Conversion Ratio.
 FCR is an effective way to measure the productivity of livestock by comparing the input (feed) required to produce an output (meat, eggs, etc).
-FCR provider farmers with a key performance metric to help evaluate the productivity and potential return on investment of an animal.
-It also can help a farmer to experiment with different feed types, species and inputs to determine how they may impact the animal FCR and ultimately its productivity.
+FCR provides farmers with a key performance metric to help evaluate the productivity and potential return on investment of an animal.
+It also can help a farmer to experiment with different feed types, species, and inputs to determine how they may impact the animal FCR and ultimately its productivity.

 For example: